-- Consider printing copies of the red, yellow, and green traffic signals from pages 22 through 24 for this activity. - Red, yellow, and green construction paper can be used as well.
+- Consider printing copies of the red, yellow, and green traffic signals from pages 22 through 24 for this activity. - For larger classes, consider creating two rows of students in an X shape, forming an intersection.
+The correct traffic lights must be held up for each direction of traffic to prevent crashes.